Thrymheim/Login/README.md

-# Mini Project 1
+# Login-form

-Welcome to Mini Project 1!
+Welcome to Login-form!
 This project is a simple login form built using HTML and CSS.
 It features a modern design with a responsive layout, making it suitable for various screen sizes.

 ## Table of Contents